 Monthly meetings are available as we come together to discuss our professional evolution.
 Inspired by reading selections to guide us, a new book will be chosen each quarter throughout the year.
-Contact me to discover our next read and sign up to join.
+Contact me to discover our next read!

 Stay tuned for continuing education opportunities.

 Therapy or counseling is a relationship separate from other parts of your life.
 It's an opportunity to be in supportive and thoughtful conversations about topics important to you.
 It's an intentional way of talking and exploring together.
 It's a partnership between a person's knowledge and expertise about their own life and a therapist's offering of meaningful questions and conversation.